AcadiaSoft/simm-lib/README.md

 self-explanatory: `calculateSimmWorstOf()` returns the winning regulator calculating using only SIMM model `Crif`, `calculateScheduleWorstOf()` returns the winning regulator calculating using only Schedule model `Crif`, and `calculateWorstOf()` returns the winning regulator calculating over the `Crif` in both models.

-### Change Log

-#### 2018-09-14
-- `Schedule` class has been added to handle Schedule IM calculation.
-New CRIF formatted objects `ScheduleNotional` and `SchedulePv` are the inputs to the model.
-Methods for calculating Schedule IM both with an input Net Gross Rate, or with the NGR being calculated from the input PVs have been provided
-- `Simmple` class has been added to handle 'Worst-Of' regulator handling and calculation by role.
-The CRIF formatted object `Crif` which is a super-set of the `Sensitivity`, `ScheduleNotional`, `SchedulePv`, `ProductMultiplier`, etc. objects has been added to simm-ple to allow for easier translation from a standard CRIF file to the libraries objects
-- Simm-ple handles three modes of regulation handling: all regulators left blank, 'include', and standard regulator names.
-- The SIMM calculation models inputs have been changed slightly.
-Now instead of redundantly requiring a `Map` object of the input `AddOnType`s, the calculation methods instead take in a `List`.
-This streamlines testing and makes usage easier.
-- A calculation currency input has been added to the SIMM model with v2.1, so now the model explicitly filters out FX Delta risk to the calculation currency from the input sensitivities.
-- Simm-Lib passes ISDA's Unit Test for SIMM™ 2.1.

-#### 2018-04-04
-- Simm-lib has been restructured to be more easily parsed, and also to more easily implement `ImTree` functionality.
-As a result, ImTree functionality has been expanded to include Additional-IM sensitivities, and the strict `Bucket` level view that the library took previously has been loosened.
-- `ImTree` is now an interface, and **no longer** parses directly to the standard IM-Tree CSV format.
-Instead, a CSV formatted `String` can be obtained from the `static` method `ImTree.parseToFlatCsv()` which takes an ImTree object as an input.

-#### 2017-12-11
-- Simm-Lib now includes IM-Tree functionality for non-Additional-IM Sensitivities.
-An `ImTree` data structure, which parses directly to the standard IM-Tree CSV format, has been added to carry the IM-Tree structure.
-- `ImTree` takes a strict view of the 'Bucket' level of IM-Tree and doesn't distinguish between different currencies in the FX risk class as all currencies are in the same bucket per ISDA's documentation.
-- Simm-Lib has added the Base Correlation Sensitivity Type to the Credit Qualifying risk class.
-- Simm-Lib now passes ISDA's Unit Test for SIMM™ 2.0 confirming the accuracy of the calculated exposure.

-#### 2018-11-25
--The library has been expanded to now include both a Schedule IM calculation model, and a SIMM calculation model.
-Post and Collect regulation handling has been added, taking a 'Worst-Of' approach, and along with this IM can now be calculated by role (either Pledgor or Secured) for both the SIMM and Schedule models.
--The Schedule IM model is (unsurprisingly) contained in the schedule model.
-Following the same format as the SIMM model, the main methods of the module can be found in the `Schedule` class.
-See below for more specifici information on the module.
--The 'Worst-Of' handling and role calculation is handled by the simm-ple module.
-The main calculation methods can again be found in the `Simmple` class.
-Again, see below for more specific details.